liferay/liferay-docs/discover/deployment/articles/05-configuring-for-high-availability/02-performance-tuning.markdown

 The Java heap is divided into sections for the young generation, the old generation, and the permanent generation.
-The young generation is further divided into three sections: Eden, which is where new objects are created, and two “survivor spaces, which we can call the *From* and *To* spaces.
+The young generation is further divided into three sections: Eden, which is where new objects are created, and two survivor spaces, which we can call the *From* and *To* spaces.
 Garbage collection occurs in stages.
 Generally, it's more frequently done in the young generation, less frequently done in the old generation, and even less frequently done in the permanent generation, where long-lived objects reside.
 When garbage